rsms/js-lru/README.md

 ### *LRUCache.prototype*.set (key, value) -> Object oldValue

-Update the value of entry with `key`.
-Returns the old value, or undefined if entry was not in the cache.
+Update the value of entry with `key` or `put` a new entry.
+Returns the old value, or undefined if the cache was empty.

 ### *LRUCache.prototype*.remove (key) -> Object value